Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 ## Advanced customization

 As you can see, it can take quite a bit of work to customize your project.
-Hopefully, there is a very good example available from the Angular team:
+Fortunately, you can get inspiration from a very good example project created by the Angular team:
 [angular-bazel-example](https://github.com/angular/angular-bazel-example).
-It contains examples for the most common features you'll want, with some quite painful to setup, like lazy-loading.
+It provides explanations and sources for the most common features.
+But some of them, like lazy loading, are quite painful to set up.

 Bazel will reveal its full potential on big projects, where you have multiple modules and libraries depending on each others.